-6.1.4 Effective July 1, 2022, all steps on the new wage and grade table In Appendix B will be increased by two percent (2.0%).
+Section 6.1.4 On July 1, 2026, the wage and grade table as represented in Appendix B-3 will take effect for FY2027.

-6.2 When an employee is permanently promoted or transferred to a higher grade, the employee will be placed in the first step of the new grade that provides a wage increase of at least three percent (3%).
+When an employee is permanently promoted or transferred to a higher grade, the employee will be placed in the first step of the new grade that provides a wage increase of at least three percent (3%).

-6.3 If a permanent transfer to a lower grade level occurs, the employee will move to the step that approximates the employee's current wage or to the final step if the entire grade is less than the current wage of the employee.
+If a permanent transfer to a lower grade level occurs, the employee will move to the step that approximates the employee's current wage or to the final step if the entire grade is less than the current wage of the employee.